SJuhl75/codespaces-FRITZvpn/README.md

-# Using the OpenVPN client from GitHub Codespaces
+# Using VPN clients from GitHub Codespaces
+This fork provides Wireguard and IPSEC VPN capabilities, to be used with the AVM Fritz!Box series router!

 GitHub Codespaces provides a useful environment for development that is separated from your local machine.
 This provides some nice security benifits due to the fact that the codespace has no direct route to your machine or the network it is sitting in.
 However, you may have a resource you need to access that is in a private network.
 This sample illustrates how to set up the OpenVPN (v2) client in a codespace to connect into a OpenVPN capable VPN gateway.